GenesisEducationKyiv/front-end-school-3-0-a-rozh/docs/adr/0003-implement-environment-configuration.md

 **Status**: Proposed
 **Date**: 2025-05-27

+## Context

+The application needs to support different API endpoints and configurations across development, staging, and production environments.
+Hard-coded configuration values create deployment risks and make it difficult for developers to work with local backend services or test different API versions.

 ## Decision

 We will manage environment-specific configuration using `.env` files at the project root, supported by Vite's built-in environment variable loading (`import.meta.env`).